-Justifiable fear, I must add.
-They rejected you before, what guarantees do you have that they won’t reject you again?
+This is justifiable fear.
+This is someone who rejected you, what guarantees do you have that they won’t reject you again?
+None.

-This is the reality, not of just trying to get your ex back but of most things in life.
+Having no guarantees is the reality, not of just trying to get your ex back but of most things in life.
 It’s the reality that you must accept especially when dealing with another human being, whether it be your partner, friend, sibling, parent, child or even a perfect stranger.
-The potential for rejection (of your ideas, dreams, love, and even who you are) is always there.
+The potential for rejection is and will always there.

 So what do you in a world with the risk of rejection everywhere?

 Face the reality of rejection with realistic expectations.
 This is not the same as “have no expectations”, that’s not even human.
 Of course we have expectations, even when we say we don’t.
 There is nothing wrong with having expectations.
 Expectations only become a problem when they are unrealistic.

 A realistic view of rejection is one which accepts that:

 - There are no guarantees except the guarantee that the more risks you take, the more your chances of getting what you want.